arnab000007/Walmart-Sale-Forecasting/README.md

 ![Storewise average percentage sale](images/Storewise_average_percentage_sale.png "Storewise average percentage sale")

 ##### Observations
-1. Some A category store has less average sales number than some B or C category.
+1. Some A category stores have less average sales number than some B or C category stores.
-2. Most of A category stores have more number than B or C category.
+2. Most A category stores have more numbers than B or C category stores.

 #### Department wise Average Sales Numbers Holiday vs Non Holiday week